Milwaukee officers charged in prisoner's overdose death

-MILWAUKEE (AP) — Prosecutors charged two Milwaukee police officers Friday in connection with a prisoner’s overdose death.
+MILWAUKEE — Prosecutors charged two Milwaukee police officers Friday in connection with a prisoner’s overdose death.

 Officers Donald Krueger and Marco Lopez were charged separately with felony abuse of person in custody and misdemeanor misconduct in office, respectively, the Milwaukee Journal Sentinel reported.